Bruno-Alvez/real-use-cases/README.md

 # Bruno Alves – Technical Case Studies

-This repository presents a selection of technical case studies from systems I have architected and delivered in production.
-Each case focuses on engineering decisions, architectural reasoning, and the implementation approaches used to solve real operational problems.
+This repository contains a curated set of technical case studies from systems I designed and delivered in production.
+Each case documents engineering reasoning, architectural decisions, operational constraints, and representative implementation patterns.

-These cases do not represent all projects I have worked on, but highlight key systems that illustrate my work across fullstack engineering, backend architecture, integrations, data workflows, and AI-driven automations.
+These are selected projects, not an exhaustive list.
+The focus is on systems that illustrate my work across backend architecture, distributed flows, automation, real-time pipelines, and LLM-driven components.

-**Tech Stack**: Node.js, TypeScript, Python, Go, React, Next.js, FastAPI, Fastify, PostgreSQL, Supabase, Redis, WebSocket, LLM integrations (OpenAI, Groq), payment gateways, and observability tools.
+---

 ## Purpose

-The goal of this repository is to document how specific systems were designed, why certain architectural choices were made, and how the solutions were implemented in practice.
-The emphasis is on clarity, trade-offs, and real-world constraints rather than theoretical patterns.
+The goal of this repository is to provide clear, engineering-oriented documentation of:

+- how the systems were structured
+- why specific architectural decisions were made
+- which constraints shaped the design
+- how the solutions were implemented
+- what trade-offs were accepted

+The emphasis is on architecture and applied engineering, not code dumps or theoretical patterns.

+---

 ## Structure

-Each case is isolated in its own directory and contains:

-- **overview.md**
-  High-level summary of the system and the business problem.

-- **architecture.md**
-  Architectural structure, components, boundaries, and design rationale.

-- **key-flows.md**
-  Key operational or technical flows that define the system behavior.

-- **technical-decisions.md**
-  Reasoning behind major technical choices and alternatives considered.

-- **challenges.md**
-  Issues encountered and the engineering approaches used to resolve them.

-- **representative-snippets.md**
-  Code snippets demonstrating architectural patterns and implementation quality.

-- **results.md**
-  Impact delivered and outcomes achieved.

-## Cases Included

-The cases documented in this repository cover systems in the areas of:

-- **Enrollment and Academic Process Automation**
-  - `famath-enrollment-portal` - Student enrollment portal with payment integration
-  - `famath-enrollment-admin` - Administrative enrollment management system
-  - `famath-whatsapp-bot` - Conversational WhatsApp agent for enrollment automation

-- **CRM and Lead Management**
-  - `inmov-crm-platform` - CRM with AI-powered lead qualification via WhatsApp

-- **Financial SaaS**
-  - `dre-saas-platform` - Multi-tenant financial SaaS for DRE (Income Statement) generation

-- **Analytics and Data Platforms**
-  - `silva-analytics-platform` - Analytics and customer intelligence platform with RFM analysis

-- **Observability and Infrastructure**
-  - `opsforge-platform` - SaaS observability platform for integrations and webhook delivery

-Each case includes details relevant to architecture, implementation, and operational design.
+Each case is isolated in its own directory and includes:

+### **overview.md**
+High-level description of the system and the operational problem.

+### **architecture.md**
+Architecture, components, boundaries, and design rationale.

+### **key-flows.md**
+Core flows that define system behavior.

+### **technical-decisions.md**
+Major technical choices and alternatives considered.

+### **challenges.md**
+Non-trivial problems and how they were resolved.

+### **representative-snippets.md**
+Selected code excerpts demonstrating architectural patterns.

+### **results.md**
+Delivered outcomes, stability, and business impact.

+All cases follow the same structure for consistency and clarity.

+---

+## Included Case Studies

+### Enrollment and Academic Systems
+- **famath-enrollment-portal** – Student enrollment portal with pricing engine and document intake
+- **famath-enrollment-admin** – Administrative enrollment and validation flow
+- **famath-whatsapp-agent** – Deterministic conversational agent for enrollment automation

+### CRM and Lead Intelligence
+- **inmov-crm-platform** – CRM platform with WhatsApp ingestion and AI SDR agent

+### Financial SaaS
+- **dre-saas-platform** – Multi-tenant DRE and financial control system (FastAPI + Supabase)

+### Analytics and Data
+- **silva-analytics-platform** – Customer intelligence and analytics platform with RFM modeling

+### Observability and Integrations
+- **opsforge-platform** – Webhook delivery, retries, and monitoring (Go + Next.js)

+---

+## Technology Scope

+The systems documented here involve:

+- **Languages:** Python, TypeScript, JavaScript, Go
+- **Backend:** FastAPI, Fastify, Node.js, Prisma, SQLAlchemy
+- **Frontend:** React, Next.js
+- **Datastores:** PostgreSQL, Supabase, Redis
+- **Infrastructure:** Docker, Render, Vercel
+- **Real-Time & Messaging:** SSE, Webhooks, BullMQ
+- **AI & Automation:** LLM orchestration, domain-bounded agents, OpenAI, Groq

+Each case focuses on applied engineering and architectural clarity.

+---

 ## Notes

+No proprietary code or client-specific data is included.
-All client-specific data, source code, and proprietary information are omitted.
-Only architectural reasoning, patterns, and high-level design details are included.
+All examples and explanations are limited to architectural reasoning and high-level implementation concepts.